open-life-science/resident-fellowship-patricia/weekly-journal.md

 ### Any other topics

 * Attended the SSI session on befriending your inner critic, need to figure out how to make meditation more of a habit.

+## Week: 21 November 2022

+### What brought you joy this week?

+* Chatting to Yo to double check my approach for getting speakers for the OS module, incredibly helpful and now under control

+### What did you achieve

+* Quite a few fellows pieces: blog contribution, drafted a policy piece, some other small bits and bobs
+* Version one of the EOSC-Life report, should be almost ready to be ticked of the list
+* Hosted the co-working session

+### What did you struggle with?

+* Got a bit too stressed and muddled about OS module speakers.
+* Keeping to 7h for OLS stuff - so much to do and help with.

+### Any other topics

+* Managed to get some meditation in -> improving my habits

 # Template